 Angel had, of course, taken notice and was looking at me with a pleading expression on her face.
 “Now, it’s your turn,” I said to her.

-The rest of the party were having a good time laughing and drinking champagne when Angel and I broke off from the group and headed for the herd.
+The rest of the party was having a good time laughing and drinking champagne when Angel and I broke off from the group and headed for the herd.
 We still had ample daylight to make a kill and get it skinned and the meat packed if we wasted no time.
 When he saw us galloping off after the buffalo, Alexei cheered us on and called a halt to the march to watch.
 He then called for binoculars to have a better view of the action out on the plain.

 Angel was ahead of me some two lengths and driving her mount as hard as she could.
 We thundered down the gentle slope of the hill to the sound of pounding hooves and the rhythmic panting of our ponies.
 The herd stirred into motion at the sight of the two riders coming hard down on them.
-They broke into a loping gallop at first and then a hard run as we came up alongside of them.
+They broke into a loping gallop at first and then a hard run as we came up alongside them.
 The thunderous sound of over 400 hooves pounding the earth into submission is truly awesome and sent shivers up my spine.

 Angel was still ahead of me some two lengths and had already drawn the Sharps from its scabbard, having picked out an old bull along the right side and near the front of the herd as her trophy.
 I would rather she had selected one near the rear of the herd, but she was committed, and there was no turning back at that point.
 Like Alexei had experienced, her mount was not terribly interested in getting up close to the galloping buffalo, but she urged him on.
 She would get him within about four or five feet and bring the rifle to her shoulder while holding the reins in her teeth and managing the horse with her knees.
 As she was about to shoot, her pony pulled away and spoiled her shot.